Divyagupta004dg/barrel_shifter_project/README.md

 This project implements a 32-bit bidirectional barrel shifter in Verilog.
 It supports left and right shifting based on a `dir` signal.
+### Why Use a Barrel Shifter?

+A Barrel Shifter is a high-speed combinational circuit used for shifting or rotating bits in digital data.
+Unlike traditional shifters, it allows multi-bit shifts or rotations in a single operation, making it ideal for applications that demand performance.

+#### Key Use Cases:
+- Integrated into ALUs of CPUs and DSPs
+- Bit manipulation in cryptography and network processing
+- Floating-point normalization
+- Efficient data encoding/decoding

+Its ability to handle both left/right and logical/rotational shifts with minimal delay makes it a critical component in many digital systems.

 ##  Files Included
 - `barrel_shifter.v` – RTL design